GridGain-Demos/gridgain-technology-primer/docs/Setup.md

 > This screen appears when you do not have any cluster attached or running on Nebula.
 If you already have a cluster attached or running, you will see the `+` option on the portal screen.

 Install the following on your local machine:
-* Java Developer Kit, version 8 or 11 and set JAVA_HOME
+* Java Developer Kit, version 11 and set JAVA_HOME
-* Apache Maven 3.0 or later
+* Apache Maven 3.6 or later
 * Your favorite IDE, such as IntelliJ IDEA, or Eclipse, or a simple text editor.

 This project will also work with Java 17, but additional options need